Akil-Raza/Privacy-Aware-Exam-Monitor/README.md

 - **Iris vertical gaze is unreliable:** confirmed via testing that genuine "looking down" produces iris `dy` values indistinguishable from resting noise, due to eyelid occlusion.
-Up/down gaze uses head pitch (relative to a per-session calibrated baseline) instead — iris `dx` is used for left/right, where it proved reliable.
+Up/down gaze uses head pitch (relative to a per-session calibrated baseline) instead â€” iris `dx` is used for left/right, where it proved reliable.
 - **Small-detector class confusion:** YOLOv8-nano occasionally
   misclassifies a phone as "laptop" (visually similar rectangular